History of Algeciras: Emirate of Cordoba

-The Aljama Mosque of Al-Yazira al-Jadra, built by Abd-Allah ben Jálid in the time of Abd al-Rahman I, was set on fire and destroyed by the Vikings in 859.
-This fact filled with anger the Yazirids who charged against the invaders and made them flee; with the wood of one of the captured ships the new doors of the reconstructed mosque were made.
+The 8th century Aljama Mosque, burned by Vikings in 859, was rebuilt with doors made of wood from a captured Viking ship.

 In 755 the Umayyad prince Abd al-Rahman arrived in al-Andalus to proclaim himself independent emir of the country.
 Abd al-Rahman I built the Aljama Mosque in the city, the work of Abd-Allah ben Jálid.
 In the following years there were numerous Berber uprisings in the southern highlands of al-Andalus, thus several walis of the city confronted the central power even one of them, Rizq ben al-Numan to take the city of Seville in 760.

 Sometime unidentified by sources in 859 Viking troops aboard 62 drakkars under the command of the warlords Hastein and Björn Ragnarsson besieged the city for three days and stormed it.
 After plundering the houses of the notables, they set fire to the Aljama Mosque and the Mosque of the Flags.
 Reorganized in the vicinity of the medina, the Yazirids managed to recapture the city and put the invaders to flight by capturing two of their ships.
 In the following years the mosques were rebuilt, the doors of which were made of wood from captured drakkars, and the walls were rebuilt.